Join us for our Sixth Form Open Evening on Wednesday 27th November, 6pm - 8pm. No booking required.

 Further Reading/Resources

 Students are encouraged to read as often and as much as possible.
 Throughout KS3, students have one lesson a fortnight which is dedicated to reading for pleasure.
-Students bring in their own books for this lesson and to help them with this, a KS3 reading list of recommended texts is available.
+Students bring in their own texts for this lesson and to help them with this, a KS3 reading list of recommended texts is available.

 In Year 7, students will be taken to the Globe Theatre for a tour and a workshop where they will develop their understanding of performing Shakespeare.